Financial analyst: Securities firms

 Typically, analysts use financial statements analysis, including accounting analysis and ratio analysis, but also consider overall economic situation and specific factors including interest rates, employment, production, management and tactical evaluation of the market environment.
 Analysts obtain information by studying public records and filings by the company, as well as by participating in public earnings calls where they can ask direct questions to the management.
 Additional information can be also received in small group or one-on-one meetings with senior members of management teams.
 However, in many markets such information gathering became difficult and potentially illegal due to legislative changes brought upon by corporate scandals in the early 2000s.
 One example is Regulation FD (Fair Disclosure) in the United States.
 Many other developed countries also adopted similar rules.

 Analyst performance is ranked by a range of services such as StarMine owned by Thomson Reuters or Institutional Investor magazine.
-Research by Numis found that small companies with the most analyst coverage outperformed peers by 2.5 per cent — while those with low coverage underperformed by 0.7%.
+Research by Numis found that small companies with the most analyst coverage outperformed peers by 2.5% — while those with low coverage underperformed by 0.7%.